fakefarm/wwwoodall/source/2014-08-27-javascript-syntax-callback-functions.html.markdown

 ---
-title: 'JS syntax: callbacks'
+title: 'JS syntax: Callbacks'
 snip: How functions work together
 image: 'heros/photo.gif'
 layout: blog
 date: 2014-08-27 19:47 UTC
 tags: javascript
-published: false
+published: true
 ---

-When I told people I was confused about callbacks I often heard that callbacks were just functions.
+When I told people I was confused about callbacks I often heard 'they are  just functions'.
 So I couldn't figure out what my hurdle was to grasping them.
-But I just had an _AH-HA!_ moment after getting a better grasp on some basic syntax.
+But I figured finally got it after understanding some basic syntax.

 JavaScript functions use `()` for two different reasons.
 Let me recap so that we're on the same page;

-### 2 reasons for ( )
+#### 2 reasons for ( )

-**1st | Declaration**
+##### 1. Declaration

 `()'s` contain arguments the function will need to work properly.